 Serpentine lake.
 The large green areas surrounding the lake are particularly popular with dog owners wishing to throw balls and, without a clear definition of the proximity to the lake dogs have to be kept on lead, this wouldn't be possible without risking a fine.
 Secondly, a large number of the areas where dogs must be kept on lead are where the dog waste bins currently are (around the lake, in the field behind the adventure playground).
 As these rules will encourage dog owners not to use these areas, alternative waste bins should be installed further around the park.
 For example, a waste bin would be useful past the current ones in south wood as you walk further through.
 Regarding the dog free areas, I would appreciate some clarity on whether this would prevent dog owners from accessing the Stable's cafe.
-Currently, dogs are not allowed in the courtyard but can access the craft through the side to order hot drinks etc. Overall, to be honest I find the reasoning behind the proposed PSPO to be tenouos.
+Currently, dogs are not allowed in the courtyard but can access the cafe through the side to order hot drinks etc. Overall, to be honest I find the reasoning behind the proposed PSPO to be tenuous.
 Of the 33 dog attacks in Chelmsford last year, how many occurred in Hylands?
 I am there almost every day walking my dogs and I have never encountered any dog violence (either dog on dog or dog on human).
 The vast majority of dog walkers in Hylands are courteous, respecting when another dog is on lead, and giving space to dogs that need it (including one of my own dogs).
 Year round, dog walkers make up a large percentage of the visitors to Hylands Park.
 We pay the parking charges, buy drinks in the cafes, and support the park no matter the season!
-179 N I have a couple of observations.
-Firstly in your introductory information on the PSPO you mention specifically that there have been 33 instances of reports of out of control dogs in Chelmsford public areas, but since this is a PSPO is beefically for Hylands Park it would have been less "misleading" if you presented only the incidents that have occurred in the park.
-That way any improvement in the park voistors walking dogs.
-In the monings, certainly before 11:00 am, it seems to methat dog walkers compr
+I would support a ban in group meet ups such as those organised by breed specific groups but this could be organised differently and not through a blanket PSPO on all dogs.
+I have a couple of observations.
+Firstly in your introductory information on the PSPO your metition specifically that there have been 33 instances of reports of out of control dogs in Chelmsford public areas, but since this is a PSPO is specifically that there have been 33 instances of reports of out o of paddle in (or even drink from).
+If you do exclude dogs off the lead from the Serpentine Lake area, it would be good to nominate a